Opinion | Stop blaming the left for Biden’s problems

 But that story is wrong in every respect.
-In fact, over the last two years, progressives have done almost everything right, or at least as well as could have been expected.
-If they don’t get all the policy victories they want — and they won’t — it isn’t due to some kind of strategic miscalculation or any success forcing the party to follow their disastrous path to electoral doom.
+In fact, over the past two years, progressives have done almost everything right, or at least as well as could have been expected.
+If they don’t get all the policy victories they want — and they won’t — it isn’t because of some kind of strategic miscalculation or any success forcing the party to follow their disastrous path to electoral doom.

-Let’s begin here: Biden and Democrats aren’t just in a tenuous position when it comes to their congressional majorities, it’s a historically unprecedented position.
+Let’s begin here: Biden and Democrats aren’t just in a tenuous position when it comes to their congressional majorities, it’s an unprecedented position.

 In fact, in the entire history of his party, going all the way back to its founding in the early 19th century and the presidency of Andrew Jackson, no Democratic president has come into office with congressional majorities as small as Biden’s.
 Not one.